cryptobench/web-gpu-rendering/README.md

 ## Stage 2 - WebUI

 - Requirements (Server side): Yagna, Docker, zip, Blender 3.5

-Client connection is registered by backend on connection (GET /connect) and return a ClientId.
-This connection is used to notify client of events (SSE server side events).
 The input allows to select/drag'n'drop and upload up to 5 .blend files.
-Parameters are sent with file and ClientId on upload action then backend stores tasks on DB after reception.
-On the other end, backend polls DB to process jobs sequentially and notify involved clients.
 A zip file is downloaded at the end of each file rendered with the frames, the video and the blender file inside.

 - Backend (NodeJS)